namespacelabs/foundation/languages/nodejs/yarnplugin/README.md

 ## Distribution

-The plugin content is embedded into the `fn` binary. `fn tidy` writes the plugin content to all Yarn roots under `.yarn/plugins`.
+The plugin content is embedded into the `ns` binary. `ns tidy` writes the plugin content to all Yarn roots under `.yarn/plugins`.

 ### Why not an NPM package?